Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 That could be documentation for a program you use, or it could be a YouTube video, or even AI generated answers.

-And why only benefit from documenation written by others?
+But why only benefit from documenation written by others?
-Write documentation for youself, or anyone else you'd like to share it with.
+Write documentation for yourself, and anyone you'd like to share it with.

-That include documentation for your projects, general notes, comments in your code, and even writing clean code that's easy to understand.
+That include documentation for your projects, general notes, comments in your code, and even writing clean code that explains itself.